 Plant Tissue Culture: A Home-Based Guide (How to Practice Plant Tissue Culture on a Budget)Buy NOW!
 Learn how to practice DIY plant tissue culture at home on a budget.

 More and more plant tissue cultured aquarium plants are coming available.
 They’re becoming affordable too and we can see them in many shops regularly now.
 Most plants already in tissue culture can easily be put into multiplication cultures so that you too can grow masses of plants easily.
-They even store well in a library type collection in a suspended manner for months if stored properly.
-What’s keeping you from trying plant tissue culture?
-Here’s how it can be done with minimal specialty tools and gear.
+Replating cultures, putting them into new media, is an easy way to do plant tissue culture at home.

 The sterile media in the cultures is the most important aspect of home plant tissue culture.
 Media that suits the purpose of each stage is put into a jar and sterilized in an autoclave.

-As an example let us assume that you have a TC tub of Cryptocoryne Pink Flamingo.
-This group can be divided into 10 new vessels carefully and in about a month you will have ten new vessels of Crypto Pink Flamingo on their way to becoming 100 new vessels when divided.
+As an example let us assume that you just bought a TC tub of Cryptocoryne Pink Flamingo.
+This group can possibly be divided into 10 new vessels carefully and in about a month you will have ten new vessels of Crypto Pink Flamingo on their way to becoming 100 new vessels when divided.

 Cultured plants are easy to ship and make for trading and building a plant library pretty easy.
 Large amounts of plants can be kept in a small space.
 Tissue cultured plants are free of snails and other pests and can be acclimated to emersed growth or aquarium growth rather readily.
 Once you get the hang of it you’ll be initiating your own cultures from new specimens.